Weaving a Story: Production

 In 1993, Gainax wrote a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) to find potential sponsors for the series, containing the initial synopsis for the planned episodes.
 The Proposal document was then published in 1994.
 For the first twelve episodes aired, the company roughly followed the schedule envisioned by the first draft, with only a few minor script differences.
 From the thirteenth episode onward, however, the production deviated from the original plan of the writers and from what was initially envisioned in the submission document.
-According to Michael House, translator for Gainax, Neon Genesis Evangelions main director Hideaki Anno initially intended to give the whole story of the anime a happy ending, but during production he realized that he had created characters that were too problematic, so he changed his plans.
-According to Hiroki Azuma, a culture critic who personally interviewed the director, Anno during the airing of the series also began to criticize otakus, whom he considered too closed-minded and introverted, so he changed his original plans by creating a more dramatic and introspective story toward the middle of the series.
 The fourteenth episode of the series was to be titled "The Sickness Unto Death, and" (死に至る病、そして, Shi ni itaru yamai, soshite), and not "Weaving a Story"; during the installment, the second of a trilogy of episodes with the same basic theme, Shinji would learn "true fear and despair".
 The staff in progress abandoned the original project, and some of the ideas for the trilogy were later transferred and condensed into the sixteenth episode, "Splitting of the Breast".
+According to Michael House, translator for Gainax at the time, Neon Genesis Evangelions main director Hideaki Anno initially intended to give the whole story of the anime a happy ending, but he realized that he had created characters that were too problematic during production, so he changed his plans.
+According to Hiroki Azuma, a culture critic who personally interviewed the director, Anno also began to criticize obsessive anime fans, known as otaku in Japanese, whom he considered too close-minded and introverted, so he changed his original plans during the first broadcast by creating a more dramatic and introspective story toward the middle of the series.
+Beginning with "Lilliputian Hitcher", the production also ran into severe scheduling problems because of delays in episode delivery.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.